JustFxDev/ThemeMaestro/README.md

    column_colors_none.css       // no multi color headings
 ```

 This looks more complicated than it is.
-The main file `ThemeMaestro.css` includes the differences at the top of the file.
+The main file `theme-maestro.css` includes the differences at the top of the file.
 Be sure that you only include **one** of the css color files and **one** of the css column color files.

 ```css
 /*  main colors and vars include your favorit color.css here */